 Chicago Tribune Career Builders

 The national job banks that follow require you to specify what city and state you’re interested in:

 Hirenet job search - Includes EWU’s info and should log you in automatically.

 Jist Publishing - Includes free support, job hunting tips and strategies.

 Social Service - Includes postings in the social services.

 Internships are a great way to get experience.
 You can start your search for them here or speak with Dr. Carolyn Stevenson at 312-939-0111 ex.
 2404.
 She is the General Internship Coordinator Internship Programs

 Okay, I have some jobs I want to apply for, but I need some help creating (or updating or proofreading) my resume and cover letter.
 AND what if I get a job interview?
 How should I dress?
 How can I prepare?
 What follow-up is appropriate?

-For help with your resume, cover letter, reference list, and thank-you note (yes, you should mail a thank-you note after every interview), make an appointment with Ms. Harris.
+For help with your resume, cover letter, reference list, and thank-you note.
 Try to allow enough time for assistance before the actual time of your interview.